farooq-teqniqly/marel-dev-summit-2020/README.md

 1. Run the ```KEYS *``` command to list all the keys.
 The keys should start with ```telemetryreceiver```.
 DAPR adds this key prefix because that was passed as the ```--app-id``` parameter to ```dapr run```.
 2. Pick a key and run the ```hgetall``` command to see the telemetry data.
 3. Run ```flushdb``` to remove all data.

+### Store Telemetry in Azure SQL
+One of DAPR's value propositions is the ability to switch state stores through configuration rather than recompilation.

+1. Stop the receiver app.
+The sender app does not have to be stopped.
+2. Comment all the lines in ```statestore_redis.yml``` and save the file.
+3. Uncomment all the lines in ```statestore_sql.yml``` and save the file.
+4. Start the receiver app.

+### Verify the Data in Azure SQL

+Connect to the Azure SQL database and query the ```telemetrydata``` table to see the saved telemetry data.
+Because the table did not exist, DAPR created it.